mmoult/SPIRV-Interpreter/README.md

 An interpreter for SPIR-V shaders/kernels.
 Outputs the result after running the program on the given inputs.

 ## Features
-- Support for vertex, fragment, compute, ... shaders
+- Support for vertex, fragment, compute, hull, ... shaders
 - Specify inputs and print outputs in YAML or JSON
 - Can generate template file for expected inputs
 - Option to check against expected results
 - Verbose trace of program execution
-- 5 test examples, and counting
+- 7 test examples, and counting

 ## Use
 This project aims to support the most recent versions of the full